essex-lab/ProtoMS/doc/.man/testsuite.rst

 Test Suite
 *************

-The ProtoMS test suite can be found in the ``$PROTOMSHOME/test``.
+The ProtoMS test suite can be found in the ``$PROTOMSHOME/tests`` directory.
 It contains a set of python scripts and all required input files to run a sanity check on the ProtoMS code, both the source (Fortran) code and the (python) tools.
-In this page you will find a list of the different available tests, a brief indication of which part of ProtoMS each of the tests is checking, instructions to run each of the individual tests separately, or all of them as a whole.
+In this page you will find a list of the different tests, a brief indication of which part of ProtoMS each of the tests is checking and instructions to run each of the individual tests separately, or all of them as a whole.

 ==========================================
 Dependencies
 ==========================================

-Nose is required to run the test suite.
+The python module ``nose`` is required to run the test suite.
 You can find more information on nose on its website ``nose.readthedocs.org/en/latest/``.

 ==========================================
 Running all tests
 ==========================================

-All tests can be run at once using CTest.
-To proceed, after compilation, go to the build directory ``$PROTOMSHOME/buil`` and type the command:
+The simplest and recommended way to run the tests is to run the command ``ctest`` while in the build directory ``$PROTOMSHOME/build``.
+This will run all tests and report the success or failure of each.
+For more information use the command ``ctest -V`` which will print all output from the tests as well as output from both the python and Fortran components of ProtoMS.

+If ProtoMS was compiled without MPI, the following tests will not be run automatically:

+* ``test_mpi_install.py``
+* ``test_jaws2_sim.py``
-* ``make test``
+* ``test_reti_sngl.py``
-or, alternatively
-* ``ctest``
+* ``test_reti_dbl.py``

 ==========================================
 Individual tests
 ==========================================

-In this section you will a list of all tests, with a brief explanaition of which part of the ProtoMS code they are testing and the instructions to run them.
+In this section you will a list of all tests, with a brief explanaition of which part of the ProtoMS code they are testing.
+Individual tests may be run either by using the command ``ctest -R test_testname`` from the build directory, or by running the test script directly using ``python test_testname.py`` in the directories indicated below e.g. ``$PROTOMSHOME/tests/test_gcmc``.

 ----------------------------
 List of tests